ripienaar/free-for-dev/README.md

    * [ngrok.com](https://ngrok.com/) — Expose locally running servers over a tunnel to a public URL.
    * [cloudamqp.com](https://www.cloudamqp.com/) — RabbitMQ as a Service.
 Little Lemur plan: max 1 million messages/month, max 20 concurrent connections, max 100 queues, max 10,000 queued messages, multiple nodes in different AZ's
    * [serveo.net](https://serveo.net/) - Quickly expose any local port to the public internet on a servo subdomain using an SSH tunnel, includes SSH GUI to replay requests over HTTP.
-   * [ZeroTier](https://www.zerotier.com) - Free and open source managed virtual Ethernet as a service.
-End-to-end-encrypted private IP networks with up to 100 clients on free plan, or roll your own root servers.
-Clients for Windows, macOS, Linux, iOS, Android, QNAP and Synology NAS, WD MyCloud, FreeBSD, and OpenWRT can connect to private or public networks; the web interface allows configuration of custom routing rules and approval of new client nodes on private networks.
-No more SSH forwards, dynamic DNS, or other hassles to keep development machines and prototype servers connected!
+   * [ZeroTier](https://www.zerotier.com) - FOSS managed virtual Ethernet as a service.
+Unlimited end-to-end encrypted networks of 100 clients on free plan.
+Clients for desktop/mobile/NA; web interface for configuration of custom routing rules and approval of new client nodes on private networks.

 ## Issue Tracking and Project Management